- How VUL Works

 Policy Loans

+Taking a loan against the policy’s cash value can be an appealing way to access funds while avoiding immediate taxation, assuming the policy remains in force.
+The loan amount might remain outstanding until the policyholder repays it, or it could be deducted from the eventual death benefit if not repaid during the policyholder’s lifetime.
 Nonetheless, accruing interest on the loan must be considered, and if the borrowed amount remains unpaid and the policy lapses, the outstanding balance could be taxed as income.
 Larger loans can also substantially reduce the death benefit left to beneficiaries.
 Borrowers should carefully monitor their policy’s status to ensure it does not enter a position where surrender charges are triggered or the policy’s cash value is depleted.

 Withdrawals

 A withdrawal directly reduces the policy’s cash value—and, depending on the structure, may reduce the death benefit.
 If withdrawals exceed the premiums paid, they can generate taxable income.
 Furthermore, withdrawals can compromise the policy’s ability to sustain itself over the long term if they’re not part of a thoughtful, strategic plan.
+For certain policyowners, withdrawals are a planned retirement strategy, effectively supplementing other retirement income sources.
+Others see them as an emergency fund mechanism.
+Regardless of the rationale, it’s important to know how much can be withdrawn without undermining the policy’s longevity or incurring unpleasant tax consequences.

 Comparative Analysis with Other Insurance Types